qrakhen/periodiq/periodiq/README.md

 Make me happy, fork this project on GitHub and throw your pull requests at me.
 I'd really enjoy that.

-Crafted by dave@sygade.eu, aka 'Qrakhen'. http://qrakhen.net/
+_Crafted by dave@sygade.eu, aka 'Qrakhen'._

+http://qrakhen.net/

 ## Documentation

 ...still being written, and in its current state you'd turn out to be confused rather than actually informed.
 I'm sorry for that - until the docs are live, you can always checkout my comments in the source code, the most important parts are well covered.

 ## Example Implementation / Quick Start

-This is a Quick Start example I put together to get a glimpse on the absolute basic features of PeriodiQ - more Examples will follow soon, along with the docs.
+This is a Quick Start example I put together to get a glimpse on the absolute basic features of Periodiq - more Examples will follow soon, along with the docs.

     // require electron to later pass it into periodiq's core const Electron = require('electron');